Solutions

 Heart Failure (HF)

-Heart failure (HF) is a syndrome caused by congestion and impairment of the heart's ability to pump blood.
-Our company is committed to developing cutting-edge diagnostics and therapeutics for the management of heart failure.
-As your reliable partner in heart failure research, we offer streamlined and comprehensive solutions to meet all your scientific research requirements.
+Heart failure (HF) in its simplest forms refers to the impairment of the heart’s ability to pump blood due to congestion.
+We work to create innovative diagnostics and therapeutics to target the management of heart failure.
+We are a trusted collaborator in heart failure research so we provide complete and uncomplicated solutions to all your scientific research needs.

 Introduction to Heart Failure

-Heart failure is a chronic and progressive condition characterized by the heart's diminished capacity to effectively pump blood, leading to decreased cardiac output and inadequate delivery of oxygen and nutrients to the body's organs and tissues.
-Heart failure affects over 6 million individuals in the United States, making it the primary cause of hospitalization among individuals aged 65 and above.
+Heart failure is a multifactorial condition that is chronic and progressive caused by the undermined potency of the heart to effectively pump blood, which in turn diminishes the output the heart makes as well as the amount of oxygen and nutrients delivered to precious body organs and tissues.
+The disease impacts over 6 million individuals in the US and remains the single largest cause of hospital admissions in those aged 65 years and over.

 The four main causes of heart failure (HF) and the disease process are presented.Fig.
 1 Four major causes and time course of heart failure (HF).
 (Katagiri, Mikako, et al., 2022)